centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/downtimes.md

 ### Principle

-Downtime is a period during which the notifications to a resource are disabled.
+Downtime is a period during which the notifications for a resource are disabled.
 Downtimes are used during a programmed maintenance operation.
 They save us from receiving false positive alerts.